 Can you start to see the patterns?
-For each individual graph, the horizontal xaxis is labeled by the label found either above or below it in the matrix: the vertical y-axis is labeled by the label found on either left or right of it.
+For each individual graph, the horizontal x-axis is labeled by the label found either above or below it in the matrix; the vertical y-axis is labeled by the label found on either the left or right of it.
 Each dot represents a state.
 Thus, the plot comparing the white cancer death rate with the black rate is the plot on the lower-left-hand corner.

-Can you identify plots that would not make sense to visualize?
+Can you identify the four plots that, while possible, do not actually make sense?